us, in brief

 Professor Tomislav S. Šola

 He finished Art History in Zagreb, Museology in Paris, and made his PhD in Ljubljana.
 Starting the career as a museum curator he then became director of Museum documentation centre in Zagreb.
 He became Chairman of the National Committee and later on member of Executive council of ICOM.
 He occupied the position of Head of Department of Information Sciences, held Chair of Museology at the University of Zagreb and was regularly teaching at seven universities abroad.
-He was a member of jury of EMYA and head of a jury at Europa Nostra where he is now a Council member.
+He was a member of jury of EMYA and head of a jury at Europa Nostra where he was also a Council member.
 Professor Šola lectured about 325 hours internationally and wrote eight books, chapters in nine books and about 250 articles.
 He founded "The Best in Heritage" conference.
-Visit the Mnemosophy blog here.
+Visit his Mnemosophy blog here.

 the board of advisors